sethcmorrow/xtalk-ide/Documentation/guides/The LiveCode IDE.md

 ---
 group: ide
 ---
-# The LiveCode IDE
+# The OpenXTalk IDE

 ## Introduction

-This guide details the main components within LiveCodes Integrated Development Environment (IDE).
+This guide details the main components within OpenXTalks Integrated Development Environment (IDE).
 The development environment contains all the features you need to quickly create a professional application.
 The Application Browser allows you to find your way around your application